leo-gtx/tetris/README.md

 ## What is it?

-For those of you not familiar with Tetris, it's a game where you drop tetromino shapes to create solid rows to score points.
+For those of you not familiar with Tetris, it's a game where you drop tetris shapes to create solid rows to score points.
 Blocks fall faster as you increase the level.
 If there is no more room to drop blocks, then the game is over.

 ## Why build it?